March 1982 Palestinian general strike: In Palestine

+Mayor of Nablus Bassam Shakaa, who had been forcibly dismissed on 25 March, claimed that "no one respects" the Israeli occupation administration, saying that "they want the land and they don't want the people."
+Azmi Shu'aibi, a councillor in the dismissed Al-Bireh city council, claimed in an interview with the Middle East Research and Information Project that "the Likud government considered that the military government had failed in the campaign to quicken the annexation of the occupied territories, because the military bureaucracy was not efficient or equipped to pursue certain technical matters such as land confiscation, settlements, forced emigration and all that this entails," while criticising the Palestinian nationalist movement for its response to the events, saying that "there were no united efforts.
+Instead, there were many individual efforts to deal with the crisis situation.
+Second, when the confrontation took place, the national movement did not work on a comprehensive mobilization against the Civil Administration.
+The resistance was handled in a top-heavy manner.
+The logical conclusion to total refusal of the Civil Administration was civil disobedience, but the national movement was not able to escalate its resistance to this level, as happened in the Golan."

 Deputy Mayor of Ramallah Reverend Audeh Rantisi stated that "This control by force and fear cannot continue.
 The people will not cooperate with any Israeli committees that try to run the government."
 Mayor of Hebron Mustafa Natshe claimed that "the occupation authorities choose the worst in every respect," adding that "the settlers come - they are the worst of Israel, so they push the Arabs to be more extremist.
 The type of settlers in the area are the worst, so nobody in the city can speak with them.
 They give a bad face to the Jews.
 Who didn't know the other Jews in Israel, they would think these are the Jews."
-Mayor of Nablus Bassam Shakaa, who had been forcibly dismissed on 25 March, claimed that "no one respects" the Israeli occupation administration, saying that "they want the land and they don't want the people."
+Mayor of Bethlehem Elias Freij stated that "What took place during the past three weeks was not on orders from the P.L.O.
+People see things and are fed up," although he subsequently largely declined to join other Palestinian city councils in an extended strike.